 Start Collecting What’s Yours Today

 After your court victory, don’t leave your post-judgment collection to chance.
-Get in touch with the seasoned Massachusetts judgment collections attorneys at the Law Offices of Alan M. Cohen LLC to start collecting what you’re owed today!
+Get in touch with the seasoned Massachusetts judgment collections attorneys at the Law Offices of Alan M. Cohen & Associates LLC to start collecting what you’re owed today!
 Call us at 508-763-6604 or email us through our online form.